forresto/forresto.com/content/fab-academy/01-project-management.md

 ## Publishing

 My plan is to copy the HTML output of my own site's "fab-academy" output directory to my Fab Academy repo.
-(I could simlink just this directory, in order to build a partial version of the site there.
-I'll decide if that's worth it later.)
+I can also simlink just this `/content/fab-academy` directory, in order to build a partial version of the site with tweaks for Fab Academy.

+The source of the full site and commits are visible on Github: [forresto/forresto.com](https://github.com/forresto/forresto.com).
+I'll use Github Actions for building and gh-pages for hosting.

 ## To do